-- Goal: To improve long-term coordination, the scheduling of projects and transmission equipment maintenance that could have an impact on economic dispatch and reliability continually challenges PTOs to plan and manage outage schedules further into the future.
-This 90-day metric will measure transmission outages with one of the following characteristics: - o Equipment identified as MTE - o An outage duration of at least 120 hours - o An outage with a recall time of at least 48 hours
+Goal: To improve long-term coordination, the scheduling of projects and transmission equipment maintenance that could have an impact on economic dispatch and reliability continually challenges PTOs to plan and manage outage schedules further into the future.
+This "90-day metric" will measure transmission outages with one of the following characteristics:

-- o An outage that contains an element identified to be critical as part of the ISO's transmission system restoration plan in the event of a system blackout9 - An outage that requires a generator to be restricted - Periodically, generation and transmission outages may need to be repositioned because of the priority held by unplanned outages, schedule conflicts, or anticipated adverse impacts.
-Submitting transmission outages in advance, however, makes outage management more efficient.
+- Equipment identified as MTE with a recall time of at least 30 minutes - An outage duration of at least 120 hours - o A non-MTE element outage with a recall time of at least 48 hours - An outage that contains an element identified to be critical as part of the ISO's transmission system restoration plan in the event of a system blackout9 - An outage that requires a generator to be restricted efficient.
 This goal is to improve the planning and coordination of the transmission equipment outages identified to potentially have an impact on economic dispatch or reliability.
-The ISO's target was for increasing the percentage of total requests submitted more than 90 days before the planned outage date to a minimum of 50%.
+The ISO's target was for increasing the percentage of total requests submitted more than 90 days before the planned outage date to a minimum of 60%.